umee-network/docs/docs/governance/community-dao/educators.md

 **[OBS Studio](https://obsproject.com/)**

 _OBS Studio is a free screen recording software that allows users to capture high quality screen recordings needed for walkthroughs and tutorials.
-OBS Studio is extremely customizable and also also allows users to record audio._
+OBS Studio is extremely customizable and also allows users to record audio._

 <br>